 Now that you have taken the first step and scheduled your first appointment with us we would like you to know what to expect and how you can make the most of it.

 Your first appointment will be spent information-gathering, reviewing your completed forms, getting signatures, and discussing how you will pay for services going forward.
-If you will be using insurance to pay for services please make sure to bring in your current insurance card and a valid form of identification.
 We will also spend time talking about your background, and most importantly what you would like to gain from therapy.
 Our job as therapists is to guide people where they want to go, so being honest and open in every session will be a great help to us and eventually to you.
-Additionally, this is the time to for you to ask questions and for all of us to decide if we are a good fit.
+This is the time to for you to ask questions and for all of us to decide if we are a good fit.
 If we determine the working relationship is not a good fit, we will provide you with a referral to another agency or therapist.
-If we all feel this will be a safe and productive relationship we will schedule your next appointment based on your desire to be seen weekly or bi-weekly and get to work.
+If we all feel this will be a safe and productive relationship we will schedule your next appointment based on your availability and the availability of your therapist.

 Some people want the therapy experience to be quick, where the problem is solved in six sessions or less.
-If this is you, please let us know so we can utilize a therapy approach that better suits that outcome.
-That being said, you should not expect that all problems can be solved within a predetermined time-frame.
+If this is you, please let us know so we can utilize a therapy approach that better suits that outcome, though not all problems can be solved within a predetermined timeframe.
 Some problems simply can’t be sorted through as quickly as others.
-Rest assured though we do not want to keep you in therapy longer than you want to be here, but the reality is that therapy can sometimes be a lengthy process.

 Learn more about local resources.